tacodevs/taskcollect/README.md

 ## Description

 There are a great number of schools around the world that provide educational resources, homework, methods for communication, etc. through networked technologies, in particular web-based educational platforms.
 However, due to many factors, schools may employ multiple platforms in their education programs, typically with noticeable overlaps in functionality.
 In such cases, students have no choice but to manage the large number of platforms in use by their school to retrieve their homework and available educational resources.
+This inconvenience could quickly become a serious problem if the number of platforms in use at the school drastically increases.

-The solution to this is TaskCollect: a web server that multiplexes functionality from educational web platforms, providing a clean, simple, intuitive web interface for students.
+The solution to this problem is TaskCollect: a web server that multiplexes functionality from educational web platforms, which provides a single, reliable, and intuitive web interface for students.

 At the moment, TaskCollect acts as a multiplexed interface for the following platforms:
   * Daymap